senlin/so-mobile-map-widget/readme.txt

 = After adding the widget, why does it show some place in China? =

 Since 2013.12.25 I have added some default values to the widget.
-As I have been living in Beijing, China for the past 16 years and I love hiking the wild Great Wall, I thought it most appropriate to add one of my favourite spots as a default setting.
+During the 15 years I lived in Beijing, China, I always loved hiking the wild Great Wall.
+I thought it a fun idea to add one of my favourite spots as a default setting.
 Just replace the default setting with the address (or the coordinates) of the location you wish to add.
 The same goes for the other default values of the widget.

 = Do I need a Google Static Maps API-key? =

-The Google Static Maps API-key is mandatory, read the [Google documentation](https://developers.google.com/maps/documentation/staticmaps/#api_key) for more details including information on how to get they API-key.
+The Google Static Maps API-key is mandatory, get it at [Google Map APIs](https://developers.google.com/maps/documentation/staticmaps/#api_key).

 = Where can I sign up for the Google Static Maps API-key? =